Skip to main content

 5. Triggers a personalized outreach sequence via webhook

-This is the same architecture we described in our guide to creating a B2B prospecting list with intent signals — now applied to composite scoring rather than single-signal filtering.
+This is the same architecture described in the guide to creating a B2B prospecting list with intent signals, applied to composite scoring rather than single-signal filtering.

 What This Looks Like in Practice

-Let’s say you sell a sales enablement tool to B2B SaaS companies with 10–50 employees.
+Say you sell a sales enablement tool to B2B SaaS companies with 10 to 50 employees.
 Here’s a real composite trigger scenario:

 Company: A 22-person SaaS company in the HR tech space

-• Signal 1: Their COO connected with two reps from your main competitor on LinkedIn (3 weeks ago)
+• Signal 1: Their COO connected with two reps from your main competitor on LinkedIn three weeks ago

-• Signal 3: Their website now shows HubSpot installed (wasn’t there 60 days ago)
+• Signal 3: Their website now shows HubSpot installed, where it wasn’t 60 days ago

 Composite score: 3 + 3 + 2 = 8 → High-intent.
 Act now.

-Outreach approach: Email the COO (since no sales leader is hired yet) referencing the growth stage they’re entering, the infrastructure decisions ahead, and how you help companies in exactly this transition phase.
+Outreach approach: Email the COO (since no sales leader is hired yet) referencing the growth stage they’re entering, the infrastructure decisions ahead, and how you help companies in exactly this transition.

 Final Thoughts

 Single signals are noise.
-Combined signals are signal.
-The most effective B2B salespeople — especially those working alone or in small teams without SDR armies — win by being smarter about when they reach out, not just who they reach out to.
+Stacked signals are something you can act on.
+The most effective B2B salespeople, especially those working alone or in small teams, win by being smarter about when they reach out, not just who they target.

-Start simple: pick your top 50 target accounts, set up manual signal tracking across these three dimensions, and score them weekly.
+Start simple: pick your top 50 target accounts, track these three signals manually, and score them weekly.
 Once you see the pattern working, automate it with the Rodz API and Make.
-Within a few weeks, you’ll have a living, breathing pipeline of companies that are genuinely ready to talk.
+A few weeks in, you’ll have a pipeline of companies that are genuinely ready to talk, replenishing itself as new signals fire.

 Share: